 Meaning of pre-screened private investigator

 A pre-screened private investigator means that the person you are hiring for your case is tested and confirmed by higher law enforcement and detective authorities to be trustworthy.
-While hiring a pre-screened private investigator, you should be relaxed and calm that you are hiring someone very professional with their job and that you will get your desired results.
+While hiring a pre-screened criminal private investigator in Oklahoma, you should be relaxed and calm that you are hiring someone very professional with their job and that you will get your desired results.

 What should be done before hiring a private investigator?